amoilanen/WordTree/README.md

 12. Action conjugations of the present forms are more irregular than the past forms.
 May be related to the frequency of use: present forms are used more often than the past ones

 13. Languages are also a reflection of the environment, then they should be similar even if they develop independently and are completely isolated

+14. Persons often match, he she it often have the same action conjugations